carlinyuen/SimpleBarCodeScanner/README.md

  - libiconv.dylib (forZBarSDK, status required)

 ### Customization
+You can set the types of codes to scan for (for iOS 7 and below), by setting the
+<code>codeTypes</code> property.
+However, make sure you use the right types for
+your particular OS: for iOS 7 please use types from AVMetadataMachineReadableCodeObject, and for pre-iOS 7 use the enums from ZBarSDK.

-You can customize the highlight view in iOS 7 (it's just a UIView with clear background and colored border) by setting <code>highlightColor</code> and
+You can also customize the highlight view in iOS 7 (it's just a UIView with clear background and colored border) by setting <code>highlightColor</code> and
 <code>highlightWidth</code>.
 Unfortunately pre-iOS 7 uses the ZBarSDK and
 customizing the highlight is unavailable there.